Hotel Transylvania 2: Sequel

 Michelle Murdocca, the film's producer, said before the film's release that the studio was "talking about number 3 and moving forward and taking the franchise to the next level."
 On November 2, 2015, it was announced Hotel Transylvania 3 would be released on September 21, 2018.
 Despite previously leaving the series to direct other projects, Genndy Tartakovsky would return as director for this installment.
 According to Tartakovsky, he returned after he got an inspiration from a "miserable" family vacation.
 Adam Sandler, Selena Gomez, and Andy Samberg also reprised their previous roles as Drac, Mavis and Johnny in the film, which was written by Austin Powers writer Michael McCullers.
 The film took place aboard a cruise ship.
 On February 6, 2017, the release date was moved up to July 13, 2018.
 It has been released and Hotel Transylvania: Transformania has also been released.
+A fifth installment will follow.